 Step 6: Finishing up

 Next, hit the NEXT button to finish the initial setup, with or without adding a Media Library.
 The next screen informs you that you’re all set.
-Click the DONE button to proceed to the Plex Dashboard.

-Section 6: Configuring Media Files & Folders Permissions on Debian
+Configure Files & Folders Permissions

 , which needs read and execute permission on your media directories.